“We’ve had a rough start from neglect and abuse, but we’re safe, warm, and loved now. Our friends at GDFRL are going to help us get healthy too!”

-Obviously, we’ve had a priority change in terms of her medical care.
-Prenatal care and healthy puppies just jumped onto our list, then later down the road we’ll be able to tend to Nora’s own mammary issues and spay surgery.
+Obviously, we’ve had a priority change in terms of her medical care and now the additional care of her puppies.
+She has had some complications with mastitis, but is on the mend and feeling better.
+Later down the road we’ll be able to tend to Nora’s other mammary issues, eye surgeries, and spay surgery.

 This surprise also significantly increases our medical expenses.
-Each puppy will require it’s own deworming, vaccinations, and spay/neuter surgery in addition to any additional medical care that Nora may need in the interim to be sure that she is healthy and has a smooth delivery.
+Each puppy will require it’s own deworming, vaccinations, and spay/neuter surgery in addition to medical care that Nora has needed as a result of her mastitis.

 Zelda is about 5 yrs old and an absolute doll, but she has had a rough life so far.
 She is white, blind and deaf, 30 lbs underweight, was COVERED in fleas, heart worm positive, has a severe UTI, and the day after we rescued her and got her to a vet, she bloated, which is a matter of life or death that requires emergency surgery.
 Good thing she was at the vet’s office when it happened!

 This poor girl was surrendered to animal control after living her life on a chain in her previous owner’s yard.
 She was emaciated and obviously neglected.
 Despite her circumstances, she is the sweetest girl with a great temperament!
 We just adore her.

 So far, including the emergency surgery on October 1, we have about $2500 in vet bills for Zelda.
 Yes, she’s totally worth it!

 sanctuary: a place of refuge or protection; a place where animals can live for the duration of their livesƒ